oracle/coherence-operator/docs/samples/coherence-deployments/extend/multiple/README.md

 # Using Multiple Coherence*Extend Proxies

 This sample shows how to run multiple Proxy services on a single cluster node.
-To support this within the Oracle Coherence Operator, a custom cache configuration must be added as well as an additional pod must be exposed on the pod.
+To support this within the Coherence Operator, a custom cache configuration must be added as well as an additional pod must be exposed on the pod.

 [Return to Coherence*Extend samples](../) / [Return to Coherence Deployments samples](../../) / [Return to samples](../../../README.md#list-of-samples)